plante3/visualtoks/README.md

 Copyright (C) 2025 plante
 Version 1.0a

-This package is relased under the LaTeX Project Public License (LPPL) 1.3c.
+This package is released under the LaTeX Project Public License (LPPL) 1.3c.